 \section{Appendix}

 This section first illustrates the implementation of VFMTok and AR generation models, covering their learning rates, optimization approaches, and training demands.
 Subsequently, we present more ablation studies on VFMTok, investigating the effects of different architectural designs on image reconstruction and generation.
 Besides, all VFMToks in this study utilize a frozen, pre-trained DINOv2-L~\cite{dinov2reg} as their encoder.
 Next, we show AR image generation with the other VFMs.
+Subsequently, we answer the question of what makes VFMs a good visual tokenizer.
 Finally, we demonstrate additional visualization samples of class-to-image generation using VFMTok.